igor11191708/openai-async-image-swiftui/README.md

 [Where do I find my Secret API Key?](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key)

-### 2. Override default loader at Environment with you apiKey
+### 2. Override the default loader at Environment with you apiKey
 ```swift
     @Environment(\.openAIDefaultLoader) var loader : OpenAIDefaultLoader